sam-harri/CurriculumVitae/public/posts/less-booleans.md

-# Less Booleans
+# Less Booleans, More Union[dataclass]

-Booleans are a natural fit for binary states.
-However, a state that appears binary today may not be tomorrow.
-When a third option becomes necessary, a `bool` in a public API creates a difficult choice:

-1.  **A Breaking Change:** Replace the `bool` with a more flexible type, forcing all consumers to update their code.
-2.  **Boolean Creep:** Add a second `bool`, leading to a product wise increase of states, some of which may be invalid.

-Using more descriptive types from the start can create APIs that are more robust, self-documenting, and easier to evolve.

-## The Problem: An Evolving User Status
+You orginally had a binary state, and used a boolean to represent it.
+A third state gets added, what now?

+1. Break the API by changing the `bool` to something else
+2. Add another `bool`, creating invalid state combinations

+If you wrote your Python a bit more like Rust I'd argue this issue would have been avoided from the start, and you'd also have more robust and self documenting code.

 Consider a function that needs a user's status.
 Initially, a user can only be `active` or `inactive`.
 A boolean seems perfect.